Josh Jung Player Props: Rangers vs. Yankees

 - The 8.9 strikeouts per nine innings compiled by the Yankees pitching staff ranks 10th in the league.

-- The Yankees have the fifth-ranked team ERA across all league pitching staffs (3.74).
+- The Yankees' 3.71 team ERA ranks fourth across all MLB pitching staffs.

-- The Yankees rank 16th in baseball in home runs surrendered (84 total, 1.1 per game).
+- Yankees pitchers combine to rank 16th in baseball in home runs given up (85 total, 1.1 per game).

-- Schmidt (2-6) gets the starting nod for the Yankees in his 16th start of the season.
-He has a 4.65 ERA in 71 2/3 innings pitched, with 73 strikeouts.
+- Severino makes the start for the Yankees, his seventh of the season.
+He is 0-2 with a 6.30 ERA and 28 strikeouts through 30 2/3 innings pitched.

-- The right-hander's last appearance came on Sunday against the Boston Red Sox, when he tossed 4 2/3 innings, surrendering two earned runs while giving up five hits.
+- In his last appearance on Sunday, the righty went five innings against the Boston Red Sox, giving up three earned runs while surrendering seven hits.

-- The 27-year-old has amassed an ERA of 4.65, with 9.2 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .281 batting average against him.
+- In six games this season, the 29-year-old has a 6.30 ERA and 8.4 strikeouts per nine innings, while allowing a batting average of .279 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.